White balance module: temperature sliders do not correspond to anything

 My wish is that when the white balance data is taken from the camera, the temperature sliders are set to correspond to the temperature given by the camera.

-#3 Updated by Pascal de Bruijn almost 7 years ago
+#3 Updated by Pascal de Bruijn over 7 years ago

 This is due to white balance being applied in two stages: